PoisotLab/ms_metaweb_perspectives/README.md

-Being able to infer *potential* interactions could serve as a significant breakthrough in our ability to start thinking about species interaction networks over large spatial scales [@Hortal2015Seven].
-Understanding species interactions holds enormous potential to not only understand and more rapidly learn about species interactions and metawebs, but also how changes in management of a single species may impact non-target species.
-In a recent overview of the field of ecological network prediction, @Strydom2021Roadmap identified two challenges of interest to the prediction of interactions at large scales.
+The ability to infer *potential* interactions could serve as a significant breakthrough in our ability to conceptualize species interaction networks over large spatial scales [@Hortal2015Seven].
+Robust inferences would not only boost our understanding of the structure of species interaction networks, but also increase the amount of information that can be used for biodiversity management.
+In a recent overview of the field of ecological network prediction,
+@Strydom2021Roadmap identified two challenges of interest to the prediction of interactions at large scales.
 First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required (and leaves us unable to make inference in data scarce regions); second, accurate predictors are important for accurate predictions, and the lack of methods that can leverage a small amount of *accurate* data is a serious impediment to our predictive ability.
 In most places, our most reliable biodiversity knowledge is that of a species pool (*i.e.* a set of potentially interacting species in a given area): through the analysis of databases like the Global Biodiversity Information Facility (GBIF) or the International Union for the Conservation of Nature (IUCN), it is possible to construct a list of species for a region of interest; however inferring the potential interactions between these species still remains a challenge.

 Following the definition of @Dunne2006Network, a metaweb is the ecological network analogue to the species pool; specifically, it inventories all